gmatocha/Filament-Watch-Octoprint-Plugin/README_HELPER.md

 Whether the print is paused.

 - **alarmWindowWidth** (float, mm):
 How far measuredExtrudedLen can be from gcodeForecastLen before triggering an alarm.
-The base for this number is the *Allowed Deviation (mm)* in settings, plus the difference
+The base for this number is the *Allowed Deviation (mm)* in settings, plus the difference between commanded and forecast gcode.
+This widens the alarm window when there are large ascyncronicities between

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ2MzE1NzUwMV19
+eyJoaXN0b3J5IjpbNjM3NjY3ODE4XX0=
 -->